 This portrait was probably commissioned to commemorate the children’s mother, who had died in October 1741.
 To the right is Thomas Mansel.
-At his side are his eldest half-brother Shovel and sister Mary.
+At his side are his elder half-brother Shovel and sister Mary.
 The youngest child, John, is seated at the left, smiling towards the viewer.
-Mary, who was visually impaired, places her hand over the bird’s breast, perhaps to demonstrate the importance to her of the sense of touch.
-The distinctive reddish-brown horseshoe mark is part of the partridge’s natural plumage rather than blood; the presence of which would have appeared indelicate in polite portraiture.
+Mary, who was partially sighted, places her hand over the bird’s breast, perhaps to demonstrate the importance to her of the sense of touch.
+The reddish-brown mark is part of the partridge’s natural plumage.